pranesh-ghadge/Face-Lock-System-For-Everyone/README.md

 ## Deployment

+- Download the whole directory
 - Run:
 ```bash
   pip install -r requirements.txt
 ```
-- Download the whole directory
+- Run "getdataset.py" to set the face-lock for yourself!
+  NOTE: Set the lighting perfect, look in camera for 30sec change orientation of your face slowly.
-- Run "util.py" file.
+- Run "util.py" to use the face-lock and see the result.
-- If the person is user then prints "hello" else "Get Lost!".
+- If the person is user then prints "Hello" else "Get Lost!".